Designing a Learning Community for Early Career Developers

 Skill growth and continued platform engagement

-I created weekly content for automated community messages sharing:
+I created weekly content using Zapier’s Google Sheets & Discord Integrations for automated messages sharing:

 • the topic of the week